 AVH launches the After-Hours Medical Care clinic in Basalt to better address the medical needs of the midvalley population.

-AVH completes Phase II of the MFP, the largest phase, including 20 employee housing units, a new parking garage, 20 private inpatient rooms, café, rehabilitation services and medical office space.
+AVH completes Phase II of the MFP.
+The largest phase, includes 20 employee housing units, a new parking garage, 20 private inpatient rooms, café, rehabilitation services and medical office space.

 AVH completes Phase III of the MFP with a new west entrance, emergency department with a helipad on the roof, radiology, lab, surgery and more medical office space.